6th October 2022

 Cons

 • Costly.
-Though they usually don’t charge interest, BNPL platforms tend to charge comparatively-high fees.
-As an example, based on a purchase of $151 using Afterpay, a customer that either incurred late fees or account-keeping fees would pay an effective interest rate in excess of 28% p.a.
+Though they usually don’t charge interest, BNPL platforms tend to charge comparatively high fees.
+For example, based on a purchase of $151 using Afterpay, a customer who either incurred late fees or account-keeping fees would pay an effective interest rate in excess of 28% p.a.

-• Can hurt your credit score.
-Missing repayments could lower your credit score depending on which platform you use.
+• It can hurt your credit score.
+Missing repayments could still lower your credit score, depending on which platform you use.

-• Can affect other loan applications.
-As most lenders like Jacaranda assess an applicant based on their financial history, lenders will be able to identify the use of BNPL services which has the potential to lower the chances of loan approval.
-For more information on this, read our article on How BNPL can affect your loan application
+• It can affect other loan applications.
+As most lenders like Jacaranda assess an applicant based on their financial history, lenders will be able to identify the use of BNPL services, which has the potential to lower the chances of loan approval.
+For more information, read our article on how BNPL can affect your loan application

-• A little too convenient.
+• It’s a little too convenient.
 As BNPL can be easy to use and seemingly very convenient, it has the potential to become an unbreakable habit.
-Similar to other lending products, it's important to not spend beyond your means and ability to pay off your purchases.
+Similar to other lending products, it's important to only spend within your means and ability to pay off your purchases.

 What is a personal loan?